AngusMonroe/angusmonroe.github.io/index.md

 ## Miscellaneous

-Aside from my curiosity about computer science and my study preoccupation, I am also a big fan of music and go game.
-I would like to listen to the concert, play guitar or watch go game competition in my free time.
+Aside from my curiosity about computer science and my study preoccupation, I am also a big fan of music and Weiqi.
+I would like to listen to the concert or watch Weiqi competition in my free time.
 If this involves sports, I favor swimming since it enhances my self-control and it is a benefit in my health insurance and spirit.